YahyaYasser74/trX6725x_gsipatch/README.md

 #. - Optimize Display's Colors; this module has internal patches to correct colors saturation, but none of those works (sadly), so you can manually set color saturations via this app i have included within the module;

-:- ^ open 'Sa2ration', then let it grant the root pivileges, set the saturation to '1.30', and exit the app, now your display will look more premium in style! *NOTE: the display color saturation will sometimes restore to the default value after an reboot, so you shall apply the same value everytime sooner.*
+:- ^ open 'Sa2ration', then let it grant the root pivileges, set the saturation to '1.30', and click save then exit the app, now your display will look more premium in style! *NOTE: the display color saturation will sometimes restore to the default value after an reboot, so you shall apply the same value everytime sooner.*

 #---------...---------#